Nugg7/TCPClient/README.md

 - Visualize the products currently on auction
 - Visualize how the current auction is going with the highest bid
 - Quit from the Auction

+> [!Tip]
+> Connecti to the server before the Admin starts the auction or you won't be able to connect
 ## Admin:
 - Connection to the server through TCP with a socket chosen
 - Set the products put up for auction